Arung Palakka: Rise to power and reign

 The Makassar War (1666–1669), which saw Palakka's rise to power in South Sulawesi.

 In 1660 Bone rose in rebellion against Gowa, and Palakka became one of its leaders, together with the Gowa-appointed regent of Bone, Tobala'.
 By August 1660 the army under Palakka's command grew to 10,000 men.
 The rebellion was ultimately crushed, and Palakka fled South Sulawesi.
 In 1663 he settled in Batavia, which was under control of the Dutch East India Company (VOC).
 Subsequently, he allied himself with the VOC in the Makassar War against Sultan Hasanuddin of Gowa.
 Palakka's participation was an essential part of the VOC's plan.
 His arrival prompted the Bugis of Bone and Soppeng to rise in rebellion against Gowa.
 While the VOC fleet, under Cornelis Speelman, fought the Gowa fleet, Palakka led a "difficult" land campaign in South Sulawesi.
 The war ended in the victory of the VOC and Palakka's Bugis forces.

 Following the victory against Gowa, Palakka became the most powerful man in South Sulawesi until his death in 1696.
 In 1672 he was formally given the title of arung (king) of Bone, and Bone replaced Gowa as the supreme principality in South Sulawesi.
 He and the VOC arranged a division of power, with Palakka dominating internal affairs and the VOC dominating external affairs.
 During his reign, he ignored the pre-existing consultative system of government and instead governed with authoritarian rule supported by warriors loyal to him.
 He led a series of campaigns to ensure his domination in South Sulawesi.
 His value as a military ally and his personal ties with Speelman (later VOC Governor-General) ensured continued support from the VOC.

 Trunajaya campaign

 The defeat of Gowa and the subsequent Palakka–VOC rule prompted an outflow of people from South Sulawesi.
 Notably, some of these refugees settled in Java and joined forces with the Madurese prince Trunajaya in the Trunajaya rebellion against the Mataram Sultanate.
 The rebellion almost caused Mataram's collapse until the VOC intervened on behalf of Mataram.
 Palakka aided his VOC allies and led a Bugis army in suppressing the rebellion.

-Legacy
+Death and legacy

+Arung Palakka died at Bontoala on 6 April 1696 and was buried at the Gowa-Talloq royal cemetery near the Katangka Mosque as he had requested.
+Bells at Fort Rotterdam rang for two hours and salvos were fired during the interring.
+His nephew La Patau was immediately declared as his successor by custom, despite an order requiring VOC approval for a ruler to be declared.

 Indonesians today, especially those from Makassar, view the Makassar War and Palakka's role in it with bitterness.
 Palakka is seen as a traitor who allied himself with the colonialist VOC to conquer the Gowa Sultanate, his fellow Indonesians, and a truly Indonesian polity.